JulKaltenegger/2024-AI-enabled-material-property-predictions/README.md

 # Evaluation of methods for AI-enabled material property predictions
-This work evaluates modelling and predicting building material information methods, including accounting for incomplete data.
+This work evaluates methods for modelling and predicting building material information, including accounting for incomplete data.
 A conceptual process framework outlines a possible symbiosis between sub-symbolic and symbolic methods, addressing material properties and indicators.
 Finally, two use cases are introduced and (partially) implemented that predict material information (physical properties and environmental indicators).

 * Evaluation of Neuro-Symbolic AI in material property prediction
 *	Conceptual Process Framework